Viveckh/Veniqa/README.md

 ---

+## Quickstart for Developers

+You can start up the entire suite of applications using `docker`.
+For more information, go to [Quick Start Documentation](https://documentation.veniqa.com/dockersetup/dockersetup.html).

+---

-## Contribution
+## Contribution :pray:

-We are currently in the process of building test suites, and writing extensive documentation to speed up startup time for developers.
-In the meantime, any Pull Requests/Issues found are appreciated.
+We are currently in the process of building test suites, and writing extensive documentation geared towards developers.
+In the meantime, any Pull Requests/Bug Fixes/Issues found are appreciated.

+Refer to the Quickstart Guide above to get up and running in minutes.

-## Blame These People For
+## Blame These People For :point_down:

 <a href="https://github.com/Viveckh/Veniqa/graphs/contributors"><img src="https://www.veniqa.com/img/team/veniqa-contributors.png" /></a>